DouglasKosvoski/SMTP-Client/README.md

 ### Features

-- Terminal interface
+- Terminal interface;
-- Easily modifiable to be autonomous
+- Easily modifiable to be autonomous;
-- Send to multiple emails at once
+- Send to multiple emails at once;
-- Attach files (e.g. audio, images, documents)
+- Attach files (e.g. audio, images, documents).

 **To use**